What Is Harvest: Quyurciq?

 Who Can Benefit from Our Project?

 Our content is provided free of charge to all educators interested in incorporating Indigenous worldviews into their classrooms.
-The curriculum consists of seven scalable lessons, designed for high school and post-secondary students.
+The curriculum consists of seven scalable lessons designed for high school and post-secondary students.
 Its subject matter is particularly suitable for students studying environmental science, marine biology, Indigenous studies, and United States history.
 That said, Indigenous education is traditionally holistic and interdisciplinary, and the curriculum also includes elements of mathematics, art, and law.